apache/fury/docs/protocols/xlang_object_graph_spec.md

 > Meta streamline will be supported in the future for enclosed meta sharing which doesn't cross multiple serializations
 > of different objects.

-For Schema consistent mode, type will be encoded as an enumerated string by full type name.
 Here we mainly describe the meta layout for schema evolution mode:

 ```
 |      8 bytes meta header      |   variable bytes   |  variable bytes   | variable bytes |